-Our git process is a upgraded version of Github Flow.
+Our Git process is an upgraded version of Github Flow.

 Instead of a single

 master branch, we use two branches to record the history of the project.
 The